Hope for Haiti comes from within: religion, resilience, and recovery

 Religion is a fundamental part of Haitian culture.
 From morning to night, from birth to death, people use their faith to form a sense of identity and meaning.
 Religion shapes the fabric of everyday life and from this faith comes hope, a sense of purpose, and resilience.
 Their faith gives them strength.
-For these reasons, religious communities in Haiti will be essential to the country's recovery efforts. [read testimonies from Teresa González and Father Mario Serrano about some of the church-based relief efforts].
+For these reasons, religious communities in Haiti will be essential to the country’s recovery efforts.

 “Church organizations are one of the primary forms of social infrastructure in Haiti,” says Margarita A. Mooney.
 “They have the trust of the people, the participation of the people, and the religious rituals motivate people.”

 Mooney is an expert on faith in Haitian culture.
 She studied the role of the Catholic religion in the lives of people in Haiti and Haitians who migrated to Miami, Montreal and Paris.
 Her research findings are described in her book Faith Makes Us Live: Surviving and Thriving in the Haitian Diaspora (University of California Press, 2009).
 She is a Carolina Population Center (CPC) Faculty Fellow and UNC-Chapel Hill Assistant Professor of Sociology.